 Never attempt to modify the furnace.
-To do so may cause fire, explosion, carbonmonoxide poisoning, or asphyxiation.
+To do so may cause fire, explosion, carbon monoxide poisoning, and/or asphyxiation.
 If the furnace is malfunctioning, immediately shut the unit "off" and call a trained service technician to make necessary repairs as soon as possible.

 The Allegro Breeze motor home is equipped with a forced-air furnace fueled by LP gas.
-The furnace is controlled by the wall-mounted, thermostats (Figure 3-1) located inside the motor home (one in the front of the motor home; the other in the master bedroom)-these thermostats control both the heating and air conditioning for the motor home.
+The furnace is controlled by the wall-mounted thermostat (Figure 3-1) located inside the motor home (one in the front of the motor home; the other in the master bedroom) -this thermostat controls both the heating and air conditioning for the motor home.